dbashyal/Magento_Payment_Transaction_Logs/README.md

 Some of the orders went through paypal but magento didn't create order.
 So I had to parse log to grab address details from log before creating order programmatically.

-h2.
-Looking for someone who can optimize this, as it takes ages to parse and generate csv.
+##Looking for someone who can optimize this, as it takes ages to parse and generate csv.

 1. Export paypal transaction to csv ( **paypal.csv** ).
 2. Copy increment_ids from paypal transaction csv column and create **paypal_orders.csv**.